rwieruch/blog_robinwieruch_content/blog/conditional-rendering-react/index.md

 }
 ```

-Try it yourself by setting `users` to null oder undefined.
+Try it yourself by setting `users` to null or to undefined.
 If the information from the props is null or undefined, the React component returns null in the conditional rendering.
 There, a React component that returns null instead of JSX will render nothing.

 In this example, we have done the conditional rendering based on props, but the conditional rendering could be based on [state](/react-state/) and [hooks](/react-hooks/) too.
 Notice, how we didn't use the if statement inside the JSX yet but only outside before the return statement.